sanghyunc7/turtle_hacks_docker_workshop/README.md

 # Creating and running an image locally

 1. Make an account at dockerhub: [hub.docker.com](https://hub.docker.com/).
-Remember your docker username, it will used later in this tutorial.

 2. Open file app/website.py and edit the "Hello World!" to something else like "Hello YOUR_NAME!"